Kansas City Chiefs vs. Pittsburgh Steelers NFL Week 16 Odds, Plays and Insights for December 26, 2021

 Steelers stats and trends

-- Pittsburgh has played 14 games, with six wins against the spread.
+- Pittsburgh has six wins against the spread in 14 games this season.

-- Pittsburgh's games this season have eclipsed the over/under in 42.9% of its opportunities (six times in 14 games with a set point total).
+- Pittsburgh has eclipsed the over/under in 42.9% of its opportunities this year (six times in 14 games with a set point total).

-- Pittsburgh is 3-3 against the spread and 4-2 overall in games when it scores more than 21.1 points.
+- Pittsburgh is 3-3 against the spread and 4-2 overall in games when it records more than 21.1 points.

-- Pittsburgh is 2-2 against the spread and 2-1-1 overall when the team totals more than 366.4 yards.

-- This year the Steelers have 15 turnovers, 10 fewer than the Chiefs have takeaways (25).
+- The Steelers have turned the ball over 15 times, 10 fewer times than the Chiefs have forced turnovers (25).

 Home and road insights

-- At home this year, Kansas City is 6-2 overall and 3-5 against the spread.
+- Kansas City is 3-5 against the spread, and 6-2 overall, at home this year.

-- This season, Kansas City has hit the over in three of eight games at home.
+- This season, in eight games at home, Kansas City has gone over the total three times.

-- Pittsburgh is 2-4 overall, and 3-3 against the spread, on the road.
+- This year in away games, Pittsburgh is 3-3 against the spread and 2-4 overall.

-- Pittsburgh has gone over the total in three of six away games this season.
+- In six away games this year, Pittsburgh has gone over the total three times.

 Powered by Data Skrive.